ajla-zulovic/eGlamHeelHangout/README.md

 - Removing items from the cart
 - Adjusting product quantity — the "+" button becomes disabled if the selected size has reached its stock limit
 - Auto-filled checkout form with user's full name, email, and phone (editable if the user wants to override these values for the order)
-- Leaving product reviews via star rating and viewing the average rating per product
+- Leaving product reviews via star rating and viewing the average rating per product (you can change your rating later if you change your mind)
 - Viewing a list of notifications about new products and active giveaways
 - Receiving real-time popup notifications for new products, active giveaways, winners, and discounts
 - Viewing active giveaways, opening participation forms, and confirming participation